scrabbletank/farhome-rules/rulesdoc.md

 #### Arcane Forge
 *Requires proficiency with Enchanters Tools*

 If you enchant an item with the same property every day for 7 days the effect becomes permanent, becoming a magic item.
+At 5 perficiency in Enchanters Tools you may attempt to add a second permanent enchantment after the first one has become permanent.
+You add a Terrible die to all enchanting rolls when adding the second enchantment.

 #### Effecient Brewing
 *Requires proficiency with Apothecary Set*